 ABSTRACT

-Considering the economic importance of litchi and its major insect pest, Conopomorpha sinensis Bradley, a field study was carried out at ICAR- Research Complex for Eastern Region, Farming System Research Centre for Hill and Plateau Region (ICAR RCER, FSRCHPR), Ranchi in the litchi orchards of age 25 - 30 years during 2023 and 2024 to find out effective insecticide molecules for managing this insect pest.
+Considering the economic importance of litchi and its major insect pest, Conopomorpha sinensis Bradley, a field study was carried out at ICAR- Research Complex for Eastern Region, Farming System Research Centre for Hill and Plateau Region (ICAR RCER, FSRCHPR), Ranchi in the 25 to 35 years old litchi orchards during 2023 and 2024 to find out effective insecticide molecules for managing this insect pest.
 The effectiveness of five molecules (Lambda-cyhalothrin 5% EC, Flubendiamide 39.35% SC, Spinetoram 11.7% SC, Chlorantraniliprole 18.5% SC, and Azadirachtin 10,000 ppm) were evaluated at the recommended dosage.
 Two foliar sprays were applied, one at the fruit pea stage and the second at 15 days after the first spray, and the per centfruits infested with seed borer reduction over the control was recorded.
-Application of Spinetoram 11.7% SC @ 0.4 ml, followed by Flubendiamide 39.35% SC @ 0.4 mlper litre of water were found to be effective with 92.62 per cent and 88.41 per centprotection of litchi fruits against C. sinensis, respectively in litchi.
+Application of Spinetoram 11.7% SC @ 0.4 mL, caused 92.62 per cent reduction of pest infestation followed by Flubendiamide 39.35% SC @ 0.4 mL (88.41%).
 Other insecticides were also found effective but not consistent in both years.
 Thus, based on the present study results, Spinetoram and Flubendiamide are recommended to control seed borer, C. sinensis on a rotational basis in litchi orchards.

 KEYWORDS